ash-j-f/starchat/README.md

-# Starchat web MVC application
+# Starchat - Cybersecurity and MVC example application

 A web application designed to demonstrate the Model-View-Controller (MVC) design pattern and cybersecurity concepts in practice.